motorcycle destinations

 End: Pineville

-Within close proximity to Williamsburg is the Cumberland Museum which hosts plenty of taxidermies, statues of stuffed exotic animals from around the world baring their teeth at you.
+Within proximity to Williamsburg is the Cumberland Museum which hosts plenty of taxidermies, statues of stuffed exotic animals from around the world baring their teeth at you.
 After you depart, you will follow alongside the Cumberland River.

 As you follow this route, the road will have sweepers and curves that travel over the rolling foothills and underneath the coverage of the dense foliage.
 Much of your surroundings will include rich farmlands and meandering brooks.